SchmarrnDevs/Lighty/README.md

 Currently, I try to actively support:

-- The most recent 1.19.4 snapshot
+- 1.19.4
+- 1.19.2

+Versions that I may port changes to if it is easy enough and if I have enough time:

 - 1.19.3
-- 1.19.2

-Versions I will support as long as it is easy enough to port the changes:

 - 1.19.1
 - 1.18.2